BioSchemas/bioschemas.github.io/pages/_tutorials/community/taxon.md

 In both Taxon and TaxonName profiles, a taxonomic rank is given with property `schema:taxonRank` that may take either a string or a URI.
 A simple string would typically be "species, "genus" or family".
 This is easy to read but leaves room for multiple wordings with respect, for instance, to the case or the use of singluar or plural etc.
-Conversely, a URI from a controlled vocabulary is well defined but multiple choices exist and consumers of the markup data may not know about them all.
+By contrast, a URI from a controlled vocabulary is well defined but multiple choices exist and consumers of the markup data may not know about them all.
 Some candidates are Wikidata, TDWG TaxonRank ontology, NCBI taxonomy.

 Therefore, a recommended practice is to provide at least one string and one URI to denote the rank, as illustrated below: